 Among the various issues facing the healthcare system today, opioid abuse is close to the top of the list.
 Therefore, if you or someone you know is suffering from opioid addiction or dependence issues, understand that you are not alone.
 At Ballen Medical, we understand that the opioid epidemic is an issue that has impacted countless people across the country.
 That is why we have worked hard to develop a comprehensive treatment plan that can help people recover from opioid abuse and dependence issues.
-Learn more about how we can help you address opioid abuse!

 What Are Opioid Medications?

 Opioid medications are commonly used to help people treat chronic pain.
 Chronic pain is the most common cause of disability in the United States.
 Some people suffer from chronic pain due to a prior traumatic injury.
 Other people might have a chronic pain disorder that has been present since birth.
 Regardless, chronic pain has to be treated in a comprehensive manner.
 Opioid medications are only supposed to be used for short-term treatment.
 Unfortunately, a lot of people end up relying on opioid medications to help them control their chronic pain for years.
 That is where addiction develops.

 There are numerous examples of opioid medications.
 Some of the most common examples include Oxycodone, Hydrocodone, Codeine, Lortab, Percocet, Vicodin, and Dilaudid.
 Unfortunately, individuals who develop an addiction to these medications could be placing their life at risk.

 If you are concerned that someone you know has developed an addiction to opioid medications, there are a few signs that you should watch for.
 These include:

 - Individuals who have developed an addiction to opioids will do anything to obtain them

 - People with an opiate addiction more commonly skip work or school just to find more pills